 I missed Easter Mass because her family did not know I was Catholic and I did not want to have that conversation.
 Katrina told me she was disappointed that I wasn’t acting very Christian.

-Katrina was in town again for the commencement party, of course, as were a couple of our other graduated friends from our clique.
+Katrina was in town again for the graduation party, of course, as were a few of our other graduated friends from our clique.
 One of my friends from high school was there as well, as she’d become an honorary member of the gang.
 Katrina was …unhappy about this.
 She was mad at me for inviting her – I hadn’t – and for drinking with this friend instead of with herself.
 I liked neither drinking games nor beer, which were Katrina’s activity of choice; Taylor Swift was on in the other room.
 At some point, Katrina managed to bite me on the forehead.

-I walked the next day, for commencement, with a purple bruise high on my face almost covered by her makeup, in front of my professors and parents and everybody.
+I walked the next day, for graduation, with a purple bruise high on my face almost covered by her makeup, in front of my professors and parents and everybody.
 There’s only one picture of me from that day and if you squint, you can see it.
 She spent the day with my parents and I and we all stoically didn’t mention it, I think.